khushbusingh31463/Business-Intelligence/README.md

+# Motor Collision Analysis

+## Introduction

+The **Motor Collision Analysis** project aims to analyze crash data across multiple cities, identifying trends and patterns to enhance traffic safety insights.
+The project utilizes advanced BI tools for data profiling, integration, and visualization to provide a detailed analysis of crash incidents, contributing factors, and high-risk areas.

+## Key Features

-1. Data Profiling: Using Alteryx, I conducted data profiling to understand the data's structure and quality, identifying issues like missing values, duplicates, and inconsistent date formats.
-Documenting these inconsistencies was essential for maintaining data governance and ensuring high data quality.
+- **Data Profiling**: Conducted data profiling using **Alteryx** to assess data quality by identifying issues like missing values, duplicates, and inconsistent date formats.
+Documented inconsistencies to ensure robust data governance.

-2. Dimensional Model: To effectively organize, query and visualize the data ensuring high performance and data quality for impactful analysis did using ER studio.
+- **Dimensional Modeling**: Utilized **ER Studio** to create a dimensional model that ensured high performance in querying and visualizing the crash data for impactful analysis.

-3. Data Integration: Using Talend to load the data into target tables (ETL).
-Additionally, we connected tableau to our relational database to enable real time querying of the integrated data.
+- **Data Integration**: Leveraged **Talend** for ETL processes, loading data into target tables, and connected **Tableau** to the relational database for real-time querying of integrated data.

-4. BI Reporting: Crafted data-driven visualizations using both powerbi and tableau
+- **BI Reporting**: Developed comprehensive, data-driven visualizations using **Power BI** and **Tableau** to offer actionable insights and support decision-making.

-   Insights
+## Insights

-- **Time-Based Analysis for Crashes**: Visualizing crash trends over different times of the day, week, and year to identify peak accident periods.
+- **Time-Based Analysis for Crashes**: Visualized crash trends across various times (day, week, year) to identify peak accident periods.

-- **Accident Reports: Pedestrians Involved in Accidents**: Detailed fatality analysis involving pedestrians.
+- **Pedestrian Accident Reports**: Detailed analysis of fatalities involving pedestrians.

-- **Top 10 Contributing Factors**: Identifying the most common factors leading to crashes.
+- **Top 10 Contributing Factors**: Identified the most common factors leading to crashes.

-- **Top 5 Areas with Most Crashes**: Highlighting the areas with the highest crash frequencies.
+- **Top 5 Areas with Most Crashes**: Highlighted regions with the highest crash frequencies.

-- **Top 5 Areas with Most Fatalities and Injuries**: Focusing on regions with severe outcomes.
+- **Top 5 Areas with Most Fatalities and Injuries**: Focused on areas with the most severe outcomes.

-- **Top 5 Vehicles for Most Crashes**: Analyzing vehicle types most frequently involved in crashes.
+- **Top 5 Vehicles in Crashes**: Analyzed the types of vehicles most frequently involved in collisions.

-City-Specific Dashboards:
-New York
-Austin
-Chicago
+- **City-Specific Dashboards**: Developed dashboards for **New York**, **Austin**, and **Chicago** to showcase city-specific crash data insights.

+## Technologies Used

+- **Data Profiling**: Alteryx
+- **Dimensional Modeling**: ER Studio
+- **ETL and Data Integration**: Talend
+- **BI Reporting**: Power BI and Tableau

+## Project Outcomes

+- Provided key insights into high-risk areas, contributing factors, and pedestrian safety.
+- Enhanced traffic safety analysis, supporting data-driven interventions to reduce accidents and improve urban transportation safety.